-For years, we’ve listened to the complaints saying that Host Process for Windows Tasks is taking up all your system resources.
+For years, we’ve listened to the complaints saying that the Host Process for Windows Tasks is taking up all your system resources.
 Obviously, when you think your system is lagging, you’ll open Windows Task Manager.
-In the window, you can see the list of ongoing tasks, services and other details – in multiple tabs.
+In the window, you can see the list of ongoing tasks, services, and other details – in multiple tabs.
 If you have done that, you would have noticed something named Host Process for Windows Tasks.

 The reason is simple: there are multiple entries with the same name, consuming a lot of resources at once.
-Some people believe that multiple number of Host Process for Windows Tasks is a virus.
+Some people believe that multiple numbers of Host Process for Windows Tasks is a virus.
 On the other hand, some expect it to be an error.
 But, it’s not both.
-In fact, before you try to stop the program or end task, you should better know about Host Process for Windows Tasks.
+In fact, before you try to stop the program or end task, you should better know about the Host Process for Windows Tasks.

-In this article, we’ll talk about Host Process for Windows Tasks in the common terms.
+In this article, we’ll talk about the Host Process for Windows Tasks in the common terms.
 So, the next time you see a bunch of these tasks, you’d know the right thing to do.

 What is Host Process for Windows Tasks – An Introduction

 Being an Operating System, Microsoft Windows has a bunch of core processes.
-These are required for proper functioning of the OS as well as the installed apps.
-However, at times, Host Process for Windows Tasks will have to act as a host for other services.
+These are required for the proper functioning of the OS as well as the installed apps.
+However, at times, the Host Process for Windows Tasks will have to act as a host for other services.
 To understand this, you should know the two types of processes.
 It can also be seen as svchost.exe.

 First, there are processes that are loaded from Executable files.
 Depending on the program, you can find one file named programname.exe.
-These processes are seen separately in Windows Task Manager.
-They do have full stand on their own.
+These processes are seen separately in the Windows Task Manager.
+They do have a full stand on their own.

-In the second type of Windows processes, Host Process for Windows Tasks will act as a host.
+In the second type of Windows processes, the Host Process for Windows Tasks will act as a host.
 That is, one or several DLL-based processes can be attached to this Host Process for Windows Tasks.
-There are certain limits as to how many processes can be attached to one entry of Host Process for Windows Tasks.
-So, depending on the actual number of processes in your computer, you may see one or many entries in Task Manager.
+There are certain limits as to how many processes can be attached to one entry of the Host Process for Windows Tasks.
+So, depending on the actual number of processes on your computer, you may see one or many entries in Task Manager.

-In the simplest terms, Host Process for Windows Tasks isn’t a dedicated task.
-On the other hand, it functions as a label for many other DLL-based processes in your computer.
+In the simplest terms, the Host Process for Windows Tasks isn’t a dedicated task.
+On the other hand, it functions as a label for many other DLL-based processes on your computer.
 If you see a lot more entries of the same, it means a lot more programs are currently running on your PC.
 These are the basics to know, but we’re sure that you have some doubts.

 Understanding the Real Consumers behind Host Process for Windows Tasks

-We already told you that Host Process for Windows Tasks, as such, cannot consume your system resources.
+We already told you that the Host Process for Windows Tasks, as such, cannot consume your system resources.
 Despite that fact, you might have seen an incredible resource consumption by the same task.
-The reason is quite simple: more programs are relying on Host Process for Windows Tasks.
+The reason is quite simple: more programs are relying on the Host Process for Windows Tasks.
 That is, if you want to make the PC any faster, you need to find the real consumers behind the entry.

 Process Explorer is a detailed but portable solution for knowing about Windows processes.
 Just download and open the app and you can see the full list of Processes.
 From the side-pan, you can choose taskhostw.exe and see what all programs are associated with it.
-In the lower window-pane, you can see the list of processes involved in.
+In the lower window-pane, you can see the list of processes involved.
 From the name and location, you can assume the program responsible for high resource needs.

 As said, Process Explorer is completely free to use and works portably.
 You can download it from here.
-It will help you when you think a lot of resources are being spent for Host Process for Windows Tasks.
+It will help you when you think a lot of resources are being spent for the Host Process for Windows Tasks.
 In that case, you can find the responsible program and remove it if you don’t really need its support.
 In most cases, you will find some driver-related stuff in there, but there have been exceptions.

 So, the download takes like just 1 minute and you can get the whole inspection done in a few minutes.
-And, the results are worth what you do – we mean, it’s better speed at the end, you know!
+And, the results are worth what you do – we mean, it’s the better to speed at the end, you know!